This list includes all the ways your teen can earn college credit in high school.

 - Pearson Accelerated Pathways

-- TEL Learning (acceptable only when using McMurry as your partner university)
+- TEL Learning (exception: when using McMurry as your partner university)

 - The Institutes (Insurance)

 - TOR Academy